Recycling in Australia: Early recycling efforts (1920–1950)

-Second wave of recycling (1970-2017)
+Second wave of recycling (1970–2017)

-30 years after the end of WWII in the 1970s saw the return of recycling due to an explosion of public concern about the protection of the environment.
-Similarly to pre-WWII, the only major recycled product was paper- with 30% of consumption collected.
+The 1970s saw the return of recycling due to an explosion of public concern about the protection of the environment.
+Similarly to pre World War II, the only major recycled product was paper- with 30% of consumption collected.
 During the 1970s also saw the introduction of community recycling centres in Melbourne and Sydney local councils where the community could voluntarily bring glass, metal and paper.

 In the late 1980s and early 1990s many local councils began kerbside recycling collections.
 Kerbside recycling collections allowed Australian households to separate out recyclables such as paper and glass for processing.
 During this time extensive education campaigns educated Australians about the new practice, which has become commonplace well into the 21st century.

 One campaign, ‘Do the Right Thing’ was a highly successful advertising campaign launched by Keep Australia Beautiful which ran during the 1980s to help educate the public about litter and the importance of recycling.

 The introduction of container deposit schemes in Australia during the 1980s and 1990s encouraged community groups to collect aluminium cans for recycling in many states and territories.
 Newspaper publishers also agreed to pay for paper waste to be collected by councils thus helping to fund kerbside collections.
 Collection rates for both materials rose to about 65% Australia wide with the amount of waste generated by each person reaching ~1 tonne a year.

 At the United Nations Conference on Environment and Development in Rio de Janeiro in 1992 Australia was a signatory to Agenda 21.
 Agenda 21 was designed for countries to "commit to waste minimisation, environmentally sound waste reuse and recycling, and environmentally sound waste treatment and disposal."

 In an attempt to encourage recycling, Australian states started imposing higher levies on landfills after 2006.
 This caused a reduction in landfill waste as the high costs (up to $200 tonne by 2014 in New South Wales) caused a strain on the disposal of waste.